Improved Pathwise Coordinate Descent for Power Penalties: Introduction

-The first challenge has been addressed by \cite{Marjanovic2014}, who introduced an algorithm for computing $g\left(\lambda, q, b\right)$ for $q < 1$ which includes conditions for when the mode-thresholding function $g\left(\lambda, q, b\right) = 0$.
+The first two challenges have been addressed by \cite{Marjanovic2014}, who introduced a coordinate descent algorithm for solving \eqref{eq:alg} for $q < 1$ which includes a method for computing the mode-thesholding function $g\left(\lambda, q, b\right)$, instructions for choosing a single solution to the mode-thresholding function when multiple exist in the context of coordinate descent, and conditions for when the mode-thresholding function $g\left(\lambda, q, b\right) = 0$.
 In this technical note, we show that a simple reparametrization of \eqref{eq:alg} eliminates the second challenge for $0 < q < 2$,